ChalmersLibrary/research-publication-match-ai/README.md

 ### Requirements

-* Read access to an elasticsearch Chalmers research-publications index (use a static index if possible, preferred both for indexing and performance, especially if querying large data sets)
+* Read access to an elasticsearch Chalmers research-publications index (use an offline, static index if possible, preferred both for indexing and performance, especially if querying large data sets)
-* Python 3.x with required packages:
+* Python >=3.10 with required packages:
     - FAISS, SentenceTransformer, Elasticsearch (<=7.16.3), Peft
 * A decent PC (Windows, Mac, Linux) with at least 8 GB RAM and quadcore CPU (primarily for generating the vector store).
+Mac or Linux is preferred due to better GPU handling.

 ### Setup and run

 - Install python packages
-``pip install faiss-cpu sentence_transformers python-dotenv peft os csv re``
+``pip install faiss-cpu sentence_transformers python-dotenv peft``

 - Install a working package for Elasticsearch 6.x (for compability)
 ``pip install "elasticsearch==7.16.3"``